henrietta-k/adapt-learning-wiki/Setting-up-your-development-environment.md

 Before you get started with Adapt, you will need to install [Node.js](http://nodejs.org/) (the LTS version) and [Git](http://git-scm.com/downloads) if you haven't already done so.

 > Linux users please note that on some distributions the node folder is called 'nodejs' - which will not work.
-You can work around this by either running `$ sudo apt install nodejs-legacy` or by creating a symbolic link that has the right name by doing something like `$ sudo ln -s /usr/bin/nodejs /usr/bin/node`
+You can work around this by either running `$ apt install nodejs-legacy` or by creating a symbolic link that has the right name by doing something like `$ sudo ln -s /usr/bin/nodejs /usr/bin/node`

 > Windows users may prefer [Git for Windows](https://msysgit.github.io/) or [Github for Windows](http://windows.github.com/). **Note: if you install Git for Windows, you will need to reboot after installation even though it doesn't prompt you to do this**.